John Woodall

 John Woodall (1570–1643) was an English military surgeon, Paracelsian chemist, businessman, linguist and diplomat.
 He made a fortune through the stocking of medical chests for the East India Company and later the armed forces of England.
-He is remembered for his authorship of The Surgeon's Mate which was the standard text to advise ships surgeons on medical treatments while at sea and contains an advanced view on the treatment of scurvy.
+He wrote The Surgeon's Mate, the standard text to advise ships' surgeons about medical treatments while at sea.
+In the book, he makes dietary recommendations which would have prevented the scourge of scurvy if they had been followed.